-The Kaka’i minority in the disputed towns of Daquq and Khanaqin are left with three options; evacuation of their villages, forming a Kaka’i security force or securing their protection by the special guards of the Iraqi president until the situation restores.
-It is unknown which one of the options will be chosen for their survival in their hometown.
+The Kaka’i minority in the disputed towns of Daquq and Khanaqin are left with three options: evacuation of their villages, forming a Kaka’i security force or protection by the special guards of the Iraqi president until security is restored.
+It is unknown which one of the options will be chosen for their survival in their home regions.

-Shamsala Goran, who participated in the meeting with the Iraqi president as the representative of the Kaka’i minority in Khanaqin, told KirkukNow that, “we explained the threats posed to the Kaka’i people in Khanaqin, Daquq and the other disputed areas to the Iraqi president.
-We honestly told him that if they do not protect our lives and solve the security situation, then we will unwillingly evacuate our villages.”
+Shamsala Goran, who participated in the meeting with the Iraqi president as the representative of Kaka’is in Khanaqin, told KirkukNow: “We explained the threats posed to the Kaka’is in Khanaqin, Daquq and the other disputed areas to the Iraqi president.
+We told him candidly that if they do not protect our lives and solve the security issue, we would be forced to evacuate our villages.”

 Press conference of the Kaka’i minority in Sulaimaniyah and Halabja against the attacks on the Kaka’i people in the disputed towns of Daquq and Khanaqin on June 18.

 One of the sources, who preferred to remain anonymous, said that “deploying presidential guards to the areas is hard and forming a Kaka’i force is beyond the authority of the president, so he and Kadhimi are looking for other solutions.”

 Goran further added that “the Iraqi president has comprehensive knowledge on the area and said that he will discuss the situation with the prime minister to try finding a solution.”

 “The Iraqi president said that the Kaka'is are an integral part of Iraq and should not be ignored.”

 While waiting for such a meeting for a solution to be found, the Kaka’is in the meantime are at risk of losing this year’s agricultural products at their farms and all their efforts and expenses put into them going to waste.